 - This happens in EVERY ADVENTURE GAME EVER, or at least all of those in which you're locked in a cell.
 Exception: occasionally you must manipulate the guard, rather than the items in the cell, to your advantage.

-- Averted in Quest For Glory 2, though.
+- Averted in Quest for Glory II, though.
 The hero is captured and thrown in jail after being stripped of all his equipment, but all three classes have a way out.
 The fighter can just break the door down (he's strong enough for that), the wizard can use the ubiquitous Open spell (they can't strip his magic), and the thief can pick the lock with the magical pin of Katta friendship, that those who are not Katta or friends of Katta cannot see.
 Ultimately turns into a subversion, when the villain actually wanted you to escape.

 - The aversion in King's Quest V may explain why this trope is so common in the genre.
 If Graham enters the inn, the proprietors seize him, tie him up and throw him into the storeroom.
 Did he save a randomly appearing rat from being chased by a cat and trade for a cobbler's hammer before coming to the inn?
 If the answer to either one is no, he can't escape with the items on hand and the game is over.
 That'll teach him to enter places of business to talk to their owners.